andreasgrueneis/research-group-web/research/index.md

 layout: default
 title: Research Projects
 projects:
-  - link: project/
-    name: An Exciting project
-    summary: This will never work.
-  - link: lowrank/
-    name: A really Exciting project
-    summary: This works.
 ---

-Here we provide an insight in some of our research projects.

-### An Exciting project
+Here you can find a selection of current and past projects that could serve as a basis for further diploma or PhD projects.

-  * [everything on BN][project]
+  * [Water on h-BN][h2oathbn]
-  * [low rank factorization][lowrank]
+  * [Low rank factorization][lowrank]
   * [Excited states in solids][eom]

-[project]: project/index.html
+[h2oathbn]: h2oathbn/index.html
 [lowrank]: lowrank/index.html
 [eom]: eom/index.html